 With marijuana being legalized in more states, it’s not surprising that usage rates are rising.
 Marijuana is one of the most commonly used and abused substances today, but this plant is much more dangerous than one may think.
 Legal pot shops popping up all over make this harmful drug much easier to access.

 Just like any other illegal substance, marijuana can lead to detrimental complications.
-Not only could it lead to addiction and dependency, it may also leave individuals with lasting health problems.
+Not only could it lead to addiction and dependency, but it may also leave individuals with lasting health problems.

 If you or a loved one are struggling with substance abuse and seeking addiction and mental health services in New Jersey, reach out to Ascendant today.
-Our detox and rehab programs provide medication assisted treatment so that you or your loved one will be as safe and comfortable as possible as you build the foundation for lifelong sobriety.
+Our detox and rehab programs provide medication-assisted treatment so that you or your loved one will be as safe and comfortable as possible as you build the foundation for lifelong sobriety.